DeepLcom/deepl-python/README.md

 ### Requirements

-The library is tested with Python versions 3.6 to 3.11.
+The library is tested with Python versions 3.9 to 3.13.

-The `requests` module is used to perform HTTP requests; the minimum is version 2.0.
+The `requests` module is used to perform HTTP requests; the minimum is version 2.32.4.

-Starting in 2024, we will drop support for older Python versions that have reached official end-of-life.
+We periodically drop support for older Python versions that have reached official end-of-life.
 You can find the Python versions and support timelines [here][python-version-list].
-To continue using this library, you should update to Python 3.8+.

 ## Usage